 Q: How do I know that my node is set up correctly?¶

 This is ONLY a heuristic to ensure that your node is running correctly, it doesn’t guarantee your node is setup correctly:

-Ensure that your node uses the correct IP address and can be accessed via port 9151 from an outside connection eg. cell phone, other computer etc. by navigating to:
+Ensure that your node uses the correct IP address and can be accessed via port 9151 from an outside connection eg. cell phone, another computer etc. by navigating to

 Q: When installing on Docker, what do I input for <NETWORK NAME>?¶